Cumin Inhibits Breast Cancer Growth

-The investigators then fractionated the Centratherum compound, to produce six different fractions.
+The investigators then extracted the Centratherum compound, to produce six different fractions.
 These included dihydroxyoleic acid, vernodalin and others.
 The researchers then tested each fraction against the human breast cancer cells, and found that the vernodalin had the most ability to kill and halt the breast cancer growth.

 The researchers concluded that:

 “Overall, our data suggest a potential therapeutic value of vernodalin to be further developed as new anti-cancer drug.”

 Part of the effect of Centratherum may be its ability to inhibit the tumor necrosis factor-alpha (TNF-a), as found in other research.

 Other research has shown Centratherum to be a potent antifungal, an anti-inflammatory agent and an antioxidant in addition to its cancer-fighting potential.

 Indian researchers determined its antifungal qualities, while University of Malaya scientists determined the seeds may have a rejuvenating effect upon pancreatic cells.